ese3500/final-project-maryam-soyoon/README.md

 - Maryam: The biggest learning moment for me during this project was when working on the I2C driver for the Real-Time Clock and Load-Cell ADC sensor.
 I have used I2C libraries before that abstracted away many - if not all - of the underlying inter-device communication.
 Although it was extremely challenging, using tools like the logic analyzer and communicating with other students and TAs, helped me ultimately succeed in reading values from our 2 I2C devices.
 In the end, it was very rewarding to have gotten the I2C done, and I feel more comfortable looking at datasheets to figure out the serial communication.
 The ATMega-UART-ESP interfacing was more difficult than I was anticipating, and if not for side-by-side debugging with a graduate student, I wouldn't have been able to get the RTC data sent over to the ESP-32 in a readable format.
 Soyoon and I also did not anticipate the integration to be too difficult, because our ATMegas were mostly separated in terms of functionality and were communicating via pin change interrupts.
 However, we realized we oversimplified this step and that even getting the pin changes to work as intended was not as smooth as we thought.
 We probably should have started integration earlier instead of leaving it for the day before the demo.

-- Soyoon: Soyoon worked with a 9-pin keyboard, which made use of many GPIO pins.
-Making room for all of the pins on a single ATMega and also making room for the LCD screen and buzzer was challenging, as well as managing the different device logic, such as when to turn the buzzer on, when to disable it, for how long, the keypad mechanism, etc.
+- Soyoon: I worked with a 9-pin keyboard, which made use of many GPIO pins.
+Making room for all of the pins on a single ATMega and also making room for the LCD screen and buzzer was challenging, as well as managing the different device logic, such as when to turn the buzzer on, when to disable it, for how long, the keypad mechanism, etc. I also worked for integration of two Atmega boards with two gpio pins to represent inner variable states.
+  Given the Atmega pin constraints, I learned to formulate the approach structurally before implementing the project.
+Also, given that we were collaborating, taking different parts of the whole project, I learned on communication and documentation.

 A good next step for this project would be incorporating the camera for greater household security and, as suggested by Nick during our demo, potentially using the data logging feature into an app.
 The camera could be added to take photos at critical moments, such as when a package is being dropped off and when there is an unauthorized pickup.
 Sending these photos to the homeowner and storing them on an SD card would be a great addition to our data logging feature.
 The app would also potentially make notifications more immediate to homeowners, as they could get notifications throughout the day, rather than having to check the spreadsheet and go to the most recent entry.